marshallku/turm/docs/architecture.md

 ### Tab Bar Controls

-The tab bar can be toggled (collapsed/expanded) with `Ctrl+B` or via socket API.
+The tab bar has two modes: **collapsed** (icon-only, default) and **expanded** (icon + label + close button).
+Toggle with `Ctrl+Shift+B` or the toggle button in the tab bar.
 Tabs can be renamed by double-clicking the tab label or via socket API.
 Custom titles suppress auto-title updates from terminal/webview.

+**Auto-expand**: When going from 1 to 2 tabs, the tab bar auto-expands.
+Once the user manually toggles, that preference is preserved.
+The tab bar is never fully hidden — collapsed mode shows panel type icons and a toggle button.

 | Command | Params | Behavior |
 |---------|--------|----------|